Final Project

 • One photo of the finished work

-Recommended documentation also would include one or more of the following
+Recommended documentation also would include one or more of the following:

 • A more detailed report on the process of creating your work.

-• More photos, sketches, high-quality video.
+• More photos, sketches, high-quality video, process videos.